Tragically, something happened and the room went up in flames, taking the young boy’s life.

 But her body part didn’t have an obvious correlation.

-(And to be fair, it’s much harder to figure out hints coming from inner organs, such as the liver, bladder, kidneys, gallbladder, blood, and so on.)
+(And to be fair, it’s much harder to figure out hints coming from inner organs, such as the appendix, bladder, kidneys, gallbladder, and so on.)

 Yet even with hard-to-figure organs, the following can help: